Ipswich railway station: Water troughs

-Water troughs were installed at Halifax Junction in 1897 south of Ipswich tunnel.
-These were used by trains to pick up water using a scoop operated by the engine crew, although water cranes were located on the platforms at the station as well.
-Using the troughs was a quicker method of filling the tenders of steam locomotives and they were located between the rails in the centre of the tracks.
-These were heated in winter to prevent freezing.
-The Ipswich troughs fell out of use in the 1960s when steam locomotives were withdrawn from East Anglia.
+Water troughs were installed at Halifax Junction in 1897, just south of Ipswich tunnel.
+These were used by trains to pick up water, using a scoop operated by the engine crew, although water cranes were also located on the platforms at the station.
+Using the troughs was a quicker method of filling the tenders of steam locomotives and they were located between the rails in the centre of the tracks; these were heated in winter to prevent freezing.
+The Ipswich troughs fell out of use in the 1960s, when steam locomotives were withdrawn from East Anglia.